 Practitioner & Volunteers

-• domestic violence and abuse (forced marriages, honour based violence and FGM)
+Domestic violence and abuse (forced marriage, honour based violence and FGM)

-It is recognised that the above forms of abuse can involve a degree of exploitation of the victim, but they are out of scope as they are either not primarily based on an exploitative relationship (i.e. hate crime) or already have statutory and well embedded processes for management (i.e. ‘position of trust’ incidents).
-Radicalisation and extremism falls into this latter category, and also is primarily based upon political rather than personal gain.
+Although radicalisation and extremism, domestic abuse, sexual violence and abuse, rogue trader, bogus callers and scammers, position of trust and hate crime are also forms of exploitation, they have been placed out of scope in Solihull's exploitation definition.
+The rational for placing them out of scope is that although it is recognised such incidents can involve a degree or exploitation of the victim, they are either not primarily based on an exploitative relationship (i.e. hate crime) or already have statutory and well embedded processes for management (i.e. position of trust incidents).
+Radicalisation and extremism falls into the latter category, and also is primarily based upon political rather than personal gain.